-The movements in imancial natifities classified as level 3 are as follows.

-F 41 6 1 (Unit: Millions of yen)
+(Unit: Millions of yen)

 For the fiscal year For the fiscal year

-ended March 31, 2020 ended March 31, 2021
+ended March 31, 2019 ended March 31, 2020

-Beginning balance 3,118 836
+Beginning balance 11,105 3,118

-Business combinations - 1,151
+Business combinations 499 -

-Settlements - (482)
+Settlements (11,092) -

-Changes in fair value (Note 2) (2,193) 1,967
+Changes in fair value (Note 2) 2,105 (2,193)

-Exchange differences on translation of foreign operations (88) 185
+Exchange differences on translation of foreign operations 500 (88)

-Ending balance 836 3,658
+Ending balance 3,118 836

-(Note 1) The financial liabilities are contingent consideration described in b. (c) above.

-(Note 2) Changes in fair value are included in "Selling, general and administrative expenses", "Other income" and "Finance costs" in the Consolidated Statement of Profit or Loss.

-(3) Financial assets and financial liabilities that are not measured at fair value on a recurring basis a.
+- (Note 1) The financial liabilities are contingent consideration described in b. (c) above. - (Note 2) Changes in fair value are included in "Selling, general and administrative expenses" and "Finance costs" in the Consolidated Statement of Profit or Loss. - (Note 3) Provisional accounting for the acquisition of large bore vascular closure device business from Medeon Biodesign, Inc. was finalized in the fourth quarter ended March 31, 2019.
+Provisional accounting for the acquisition for Essen Technology (Beijing) Co., Ltd. was finalized in the third quarter ended March 31, 2020.
+The amount after finalization of provisional accounting is presented in the fiscal year ended March 31, 2019 above. - (3) Financial assets and financial liabilities that are not measured at fair value on a recurring basis - a.
 Fair value and carrying amounts